 The Hon.
 Minister of Agriculture, Mr. Roger Clarke was quite dismayed when the reports of illegal imports continued through to March of the said year.
-He immediately put a ban on the importation of all establish, with certainty, that illegal imports were coming in and also to devise a strategy to quell the said illicit act.
+He immediately put a ban on the importation of all chicken parts.
+A Committee was created to establish, with certainty, that illegal imports were coming in and also to devise a strategy to quell the said illicit act.
 The Committee comprised representative from Jamaica Customs, Financial Investigations Division (former Revenue Protection Division), United States Department of Agriculture (USDA) and the Ministry of Agriculture.